By Atom | Apr 24, 2023, 1:43 PM

 Ibstock Place will send a request for a confidential reference to your child's current school in early November 2023.

-All children who are registered for Year 7 entry will be invited to the Ibstock Place School assessment day on Saturday 25th November 2023.
-This consists of an online CAT4 test and a learning workshop.
+All children who are registered for Year 7 entry will be invited to the Ibstock Place 11+ assessment day on Saturday 25th November 2023.
+This consists of an online cognitive abilities test and a learning workshop.

 Children who perform well on the assessment day and whose schools have provided a positive reference will be shortlisted for the next stage of the admissions process.

 The second-stage entrance exams will take place on Thursday 14th December 2023.
 Your child will be invited to either a morning or afternoon session.